INFO-698-InfoSci-Capstone/health-safety-analytics/README.md

     │                           # so this README outlines file format, fields, and usage.
     |
     └── Materials/
-        ├── Figures/
-        |                      #  figures for the main manuscript
+        ├── Figures/            # figures for the main manuscript
-        └── Tables/
+        |
-                               # supplementary tables for the main manuscript
+        └── Tables/             # tables for the main manuscript

 ## Code Repository (Private Access)